Cedar Rapids Burn Injury Attorney

 Frequently Asked Questions

 A burn injury is generally covered by Iowa workers’ compensation if it arose out of and in the course of your employment.
 Whether that standard is met depends on the facts, such as where you were working and what you were doing.
-Our firm can review your situation and explain how the law may apply.
+The firm can review your situation and explain how the law may apply.